ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

   ![HelloWorld](images/solution1/DevOps_Pipeline.png)
 11. Wait for the **DEPLOY** stage to complete.
 12. Click the application **url** under Last Execution result to view your changes live.
 13.
 Continue making further changes to your application and periodically commit your changes to your git repository.
-If you don't see your application changing on Bluemix, check the logs of the DEPLOY and BUILD stages of your pipeline.
+If you don't see your application updating, check the logs of the DEPLOY and BUILD stages of your pipeline.

 In the next step, let's take your application to multiple regions.

 ## Deploy to another region
 {: #deploy_another_region}

-Next, we will deploy the same application to a differnet Bluemix region.
+Next, we will deploy the same application to a different IBM Cloud region.
 We can use the same toolchain but will add another DEPLOY stage to handle the deployment of the application to another region.

 1. Navigate to Application **Overview** and scroll down to find **View toolchain**.
 2. Select **Delivery Pipeline** under Deliver.